ianabc/latinsq/README.md

 This is a small package for generating and manipulating [Latin Squares](https://en.wikipedia.org/wiki/Latin_square).
 It was created to support games an other applications for the [Callysto Project](https://callysto.ca).
+It hasn't been particularly widely tested or optimized so use at your own risk.

 ## Getting Started
 This package implements a `LatinSquare` object with various methods to